loconomics/loconomics/docs/PackageVariables Proposals.md

 ## Initial variables
 For housekeeper, hourly and babysitter pricing, we have next variables:

-- CleaningRate:decimal      provider rate cleaning 2beds and 2baths, for all cleaning pricing types
+- CleaningRate:decimal \t     provider rate cleaning 2beds and 2baths, for all cleaning pricing types
 - BedsNumber:int            customer value specifing the number of beds to clean, for all cleaning pricing types
 - BathsNumber:int           customer value specifing the number of bats to clean, for all cleaning pricing types
 - HoursNumber:decimal       customer value specifing the number of hours for the service, for hourly and babysitter pricing.
 Can be in minutes instead of in hours.